Scooter Braun’s Office Had To Close Due To Threats Following Taylor Swift’s Claims, Report Says

 “Scott Borchetta told my team that they’ll allow me to use my music only if I do these things: If I agree to not re-record copycat versions of my songs next year (which is something I’m both legally allowed to do and looking forward to) and also told my team that I need to stop talking about him and Scooter Braun,” Swift wrote on Twitter.

 Taylor’s plea to fans got a big reaction online, with many offering messages of support, and calling on Braun and Borchetta to allow her to use the music.
-A number of celebrities and entertainers also stood in Swift’s corner, with many noting that she had taken significant efforts to support artists’ rights in the past and deserved support in her own battle for control of her music.
+A number of celebrities have also stood in Swift’s corner, with many noting that she had taken significant efforts to support artists’ rights in the past and deserved support in her own battle for control of her music.

 There had been a simmering feud between Swift and Braun that exploded last year when Braun purchased the label for a reported $300 million.
 Taylor accused Braun of publicly bullying her during her feud with Kanye West, and expressed concern that his purchase of the record label gave him control of her master recordings for her first albums.